-In an effort to streamline the recently merged systems of Market Street Railway and Muni, between 1948 and 1949 Muni converts much of their system from streetcar to either bus or electric trolley coach.
+In an effort to streamline the recently merged systems of the Market Street Railway and Muni, between 1948 and 1949 Muni converts many lines from streetcar to either bus or electric trolley coach operation.
 Streetcar routes with right of ways only available to rail service remain in operation, including the three routes—K Ingleside, M Ocean View and L Taraval— through the Twin Peaks Tunnel, as well as the N Judah through the Sunset Tunnel, and the J Church, with its special trackage through Dolores Park and Dolores Heights.

 Cable Car Changes 1954 - 1964

 The five-line cable car system is cut back during this period, with the present-day three-line system beginning service in December 1957.
 By the 1960s, the cable cars underwent systemic repairs and the iconic vehicles are listed as historic landmarks on the National Register of HIstoric Places in 1964, a testament to the San Franciscans who fought to keep the cable cars operating.